Interstate 110 and California State Route 110: Harbor Transitway

 The Harbor Transitway is a grade-separated, shared-use express bus and high-occupancy toll (HOT) corridor, running in the median of I-110, between SR 91 (Gardena Freeway) and Adams Boulevard in the south side of Downtown Los Angeles.
 The southern end of the HOT lanes also includes dedicated ramps connecting to the Harbor Gateway Transit Center.

-As of January 2025, the HOT lanes are a 24/7 service.
+As of January 2026, the high-occupancy toll (HOT) lanes are a 24/7 service.
 Solo drivers are tolled using a congestion pricing system based on the real-time levels of traffic.
 Carpools with two or more people and motorcycles are not charged.
 All tolls are collected using an open road tolling system, and therefore there are no toll booths to receive cash.
 Each vehicle using the HOT lanes is required to carry a FasTrak Flex transponder with its switch set to indicate the number of the vehicle's occupants (1, 2, or 3+).
-Those with clean air vehicles need to apply to get a 15 percent discount.
 Solo drivers may also use the FasTrak standard tag without the switch.
 Drivers without any FasTrak tag will be assessed a toll violation regardless of whether they qualified for free.